golden-coconut-studio/GCSAbilitySystemWiki/README.md

 ![](https://i.imgur.com/dP3cJU8.png)
 __________________________________________________________________________________________________________________________

 Once you've done all of this, your ability blueprint is ready to be used and call the effect(s) that you've put inside of it.
-All you need to do, is add inside your blueprint from where you want to do the skill, the TK_AbilityComponent.
+All you need to do, is add inside your blueprint from where you want to do the skill, the UGCSAbilityComponent.
 Then call the function DoAbility() from that component in whatever input or event you want it to be ran, don't forget to choose your abilityskill blueprint:

 ![](https://i.imgur.com/xymOhrG.png)